ajay-dhangar/algo/docs/programming-fundamentals/pointers.md

 ---
 id: programming-fundamentals
-title: Operator Overloading
+title:  References and Pointers in C++
-sidebar_label: Introduction to Operator Overloading
+sidebar_label: Introduction to  References and Pointers
 sidebar_position: 2
-description: 'Operator overloading allows you to redefine the way operators work for user-defined types (classes and structs).
-It enables you to specify more intuitive ways to perform operations on objects of your classes.'
+description: 'Both references and pointers are powerful features in C++ that allow you to manipulate memory and create more efficient programs.
+Understanding the differences between them and knowing when to use each is crucial for effective C++ programming'
-tags: [dsa, data-structures, Operator Overloading]
+tags: [dsa, data-structures,  Pointers]
 ---

 ## 1. What are References and Pointers in C++?